sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_overview.md

 ### Power

 !!! warning
-    The Mk2 Soft Power Switch works up to 5.5V only.
+    The Soft Power Switch - JST 2mm works up to 5.5V only.
 (Mk1 is good up to 12V.)

 !!! warning
-    The Soft Power Switch Mk2 was designed to work with DC loads.
+    The Soft Power Switch - JST 2mm was designed to work with DC loads.
 Unfortunately, the board is not designed for AC loads.

 !!! note
-    Once the Soft Power Switch Mk2 is powered, it will take a few seconds to discharge power after disconnecting the power source from the IN port.
+    Once the Soft Power Switch - JST 2mm is powered, it will take a few seconds to discharge power after disconnecting the power source from the IN port.
 So if you decide to do quick power cycle, the board can still be powered if there is not a long enough delay.

-The maximum input voltage that the Soft Power Switch Mk2 can handle is **5.5V** while the minimum input voltage is _1.8V_.
+The maximum input voltage that the Soft Power Switch - JST 2mm can handle is **5.5V** while the minimum input voltage is _1.8V_.
 The board was designed to be used with single cell LiPo batteries with the built-in 2-pin JST connector, so the typical voltage will be about 3.7V nominally.
 The maximum current draw that the board can handle is 2A continuous and 4A peak (fuse protected).
 With the VIN LED disabled, the board has a very low quiescent current: <1&micro;A @ 3.75V.

 * **VIN** &mdash; This pin is the voltage input.
 As stated above, the maximum input voltage is 5.5V while the minimum is 1.8V.
 Voltage is applied to this pin from a single cell LiPo battery which is about 3.7V nominally.
 * **VOUT** &mdash; The output voltage of the board whenever the switch is active.